caktus/django-file-picker/README.rst

 django-file-picker is a pluggable Django application used for uploading, browsing, and inserting various forms of media into HTML form fields.

-Using jQuery Tools, file_picker integrates seamlessly into pre-existing pages by installing an overlay that lists file details and, when applicable, image thumbnails.
+Using jQuery Tools, django-file-picker integrates seamlessly into pre-existing pages by installing an overlay that lists file details and, when applicable, image thumbnails.
 New files can also be uploaded from within the overlay (via AJAX Upload).

-``file_picker`` provides a few optional extensions to help get started, including ``file_picker.uploads``, an app with pre-built Image and File models, and ``file_picker.wymeditor``, an app that integrates with `WYMeditor <http://www.wymeditor.org/>`_, a web-based
+django-file-picker provides a few optional extensions to help get started, including ``file_picker.uploads``, an app with pre-built Image and File models, and ``file_picker.wymeditor``, an app that integrates with `WYMeditor <http://www.wymeditor.org/>`_, a web-based